What is Azithromycin?

 What are the side effects of Azithromycin?

-Some common side effects of Azithromycin include diarrhea, nausea, vomiting, stomach pain and headache.
+Some common side effects include diarrhea, nausea, vomiting, stomach pain, and headache.
 However, you must seek emergency help if the symptoms persist or worsen.

 Some severe side effects that require immediate emergency help include severe stomach pain, water or bloody diarrhea, heart palpitations, sudden dizziness that felt passing out, fast-beating or pounding heartbeats, and shortness of breath.
 Some side effects may occur in your livers, including symptoms like loss of appetite, dark urine, jaundice, clay-colored stools, itching, upper stomach pain, nausea, and tiredness.

-Azithromycin may cause allergic reactions to some people, including swelling on the face or throat, hives, breathing difficulties, fever, swollen glands, muscle pain, flu-like symptoms, severe weakness, rash, unusual bruising, and yellowing of skin or eyes.
+The antibiotic medication may cause allergic reactions in some people, including swelling on the face or throat, hives, breathing difficulties, fever, swollen glands, muscle pain, flu-like symptoms, severe weakness, rash, unusual bruising, and yellowing of skin or eyes.
 These reactions may occur while taking Azithromycin or may occur weeks after you complete the course.
 However, if you notice any allergy symptoms, you need emergency help as soon as possible.

 What is the dosage pattern of Azithromycin?